Judaeo-Spanish: Literature

 The first printed Judaeo-Spanish book was Me-'am lo'ez in 1730.
 It was a commentary on the Bible in the Judaeo-Spanish language.
 Most Jews in the Ottoman Empire knew the Hebrew alphabet but did not speak Hebrew.
 The printing of Me-'am lo'ez marked the emergence of large-scale printing activity in Judaeo-Spanish in the western Ottoman Empire and in Istanbul in particular.
 The earliest Judaeo-Spanish books were religious in nature, mostly created to maintain religious knowledge for exiles who could not read Hebrew; the first of the known texts is Dinim de shehitah i bedikah [The Rules of Ritual Slaughter and Inspection of Animals]; (Istanbul, 1510).
-Texts continued to be focussed on philosophical and religious themes, including a large body of rabbinic writings, until the first half of the 19th century.
+Texts continued to be focused on philosophical and religious themes, including a large body of rabbinic writings, until the first half of the 19th century.
 The largest output of secular Judaeo-Spanish literature occurred during the latter half of the 19th and the early 20th centuries in the Ottoman Empire.
 The earliest and most abundant form of secular text was the periodical press: between 1845 and 1939, Ottoman Sephardim published around 300 individual periodical titles.
 The proliferation of periodicals gave rise to serialised novels: many of them were rewrites of existing foreign novels into Judaeo-Spanish.
 Unlike the previous scholarly literature, they were intended for a broader audience of educated men and less-educated women alike.
 They covered a wider range of less weighty content, at times censored to be appropriate for family readings.
 Popular literature expanded to include love stories and adventure stories, both of which had been absent from Judaeo-Spanish literary canon.
 The literary corpus meanwhile also expanded to include theatrical plays, poems and other minor genres.

 Multiple documents made by the Ottoman government were translated into Judaeo-Spanish; usually translators used terms from Ottoman Turkish.